Slow-growing counterexamples to the strong Eremenko conjecture: Introduction

-The overview provided here is intended to convey the visual and intuitive ideas of the construction that are heavily obfuscated by the large amount technical details, notation, and intermediate results which are used to prove Theorem~\ref{paracxple}.
+\\ The overview provided here is intended to be give the reader an intuitive and visual understanding of the work carried out in the paper before the full details are presented in the subsequent sections.

+At no point do we deal directly with any class $\classB$ functions.
+Instead, we construct a conformal isomorphism $F$ before we are able to deduce the existence of a class $\classB$ function $f$ for which it has a logarithmic transform $\widehat{F}$ with the same domain of definition as $F$ on which $F$ and $\widehat{F}$ are \emph{approximately} equal.
+We can express this with the following abuse of notation $F \approx \widehat{F} = \log f$.

+It will do the reader no harm to be parachuted into the exact situation in which almost all of the work is undertaken takes place as the domains which we spend most of our time studying are very straightforward to consider.
+The precise details of the setup are covered in sections~\ref{sec:background} and~\ref{sec:classB}.

 We define \emph{tracts} in Section~\ref{sec:classB} but we can informally discuss them and the differences between those used in~\cite{rrrs} and the tracts seen in~\cite{taniathesis} and~\cite{tania}.
 Although the latter two sources do not deal with the strong Eremenko conjecture directly; they address questions and constructions regarding the topology of Julia sets.
 We will be adapting the tracts in~\cite{tania}, as well as several other results, in order to achieve our goal by finally replicating the approach used in~\cite{rrrs} by using new tracts, new estimates, and new approximation methods.
 Tracts naturally arise for functions that have a bounded set of singular values which allows us to work in \emph{logarithmic coordinates}.
-We spend our time working in logarithmic coordinates, artificially constructing the tracts to determine behaviours of the corresponding isomorphism that will map the tract into the right half-plane $\HH$ (see Section~\ref{sec:classB}) before using approximation methods to deduce the existence of an entire function satisfying the conditions we desire.
+We spend our time working in logarithmic coordinates, constructing the tracts to determine behaviours of the corresponding isomorphism that will map the tract into the right half-plane $\HH$ (see Section~\ref{sec:classB}) before using approximation methods to deduce the existence of an entire function satisfying the conditions we desire.